-The committee reviewed concepts that would provide a more secure and safe environment that meet today's standards for our children, staff, and the community that utilize our school daily.
+The facility task force committee reviewed concepts that would provide a more secure and safe environment that meet today's standards for our children, staff, and the community that utilize our school daily.

 The next few slides and pictures will help articulate some of these concerns and why they need to be addressed.